 While being a new offer in terms of website and technology, Adobe Stock allows access to one of the largest image libraries.
 The pricing is simple and caters different customers' needs.
 With the integration into the software which we expect to become even tighter in the mid term, Adobe Stock becomes a major player in the stock content market right at the start.

-Quick Video how the Creative Cloud Integration works
+Quick Video of How the Creative Cloud Integration works

 If you are a photographer or want to learn more about the background of content and where Adobe gets all the nice images from?